isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 pattern.
 No matter how hard you try, you cannot turn the ground meat back into the ribeye steak: that's what we call a one-way hash.

-NSEC3 basically runs the names through a one-way hash, before giving them out, so the recipients can verify the non-existence without any knowledge of the actual names.
+NSEC3 basically runs the names through a one-way hash before giving them out, so the recipients can verify the non-existence without any knowledge of the actual names.